PHOTOX/promdens/README.md

 The code makes several steps and analysis procedures before it calculates the promoted density quantities.
 The **PROMDENS** workflow is briefly summarized as:
 1) The absorption spectrum is calculated using the Nuclear Ensemble Approach and decomposed into different excited states.
-2) The laser field and its characteristics such as spectral intensity are calculated.
+2) The laser field and its characteristics, such as spectral intensity, are calculated.
 3) The code checks if the pulse fulfils Maxwell equations, i.e., is not too short.
 4) The excitation times for PDA or weights for PDAW are calculated.

 All the steps are commented in the verbose code output.

 ## Input
-Both PDA and PDAW require as an input excitation energies and magnitudes of transition dipole moments for each position-momentum pair in the sample of initial (ground-state) density.
+Both PDA and PDAW require as input excitation energies and magnitudes of transition dipole moments for each position-momentum pair in the sample of initial (ground-state) density.
-These quantites are usually readily available from calculations of absorption spectra using the Nuclear Ensemble Approach.
+These quantities are usually readily available from calculations of absorption spectra using the Nuclear Ensemble Approach.
 The code does not need the positions and momenta itself but only their excitation energies and magnitudes of transition dipole moments, from which it selects the right position-momentum pairs and assigns them excitation times.

 ### Structure of the input file